February retail sales up 0.6%, yet fissures emerge in what has been a driving force for US economy

 Retail sales rose 0.6% last month after falling a revised 1.1% in January, dragged down in part by inclement weather, according to the Commerce Department's report on Thursday.

-February's number was also lifted in part by higher gas price as well as higher auto sales and a rebound in building materials, which were depressed by severe weather during the prior month.
+February's number was also lifted in part by higher gas prices as well as higher auto sales and a rebound in building materials, which were depressed by severe weather in January.
 Excluding sales from gas stations and auto dealers, sales rose 0.3%.

 The national average gas price Thursday was $3.41 per gallon, per AAA, up from$3.39 a week ago, and $3.26 last month.